 High-growth companies typically do not offer dividends, opting to reinvest all profits back into the company to fund further expansion.
 As the company expands, it seeks to increase its earnings and overall asset value.
 When the company becomes more valuable, so too does each individual share of the company.

-Our top financial advisors can assist you in creating a portfolio made up of stocks in high quality, stable companies that offer real potential for you as an investor.
+Our top Financial Counselors can assist you in creating a portfolio made up of stocks in high-quality, stable companies that offer real potential for you as an investor.